 Former US president, Thomas Jefferson, said “we love and we value peace; we know its blessings from experience.
 We abhor the follies of war.”
 Indian spiritual scholar, Swami Vivekananda, who visited the inaugural Parliament of World Religions in Chicago in 1893, appealed for cooperation by highlighting the underlying unity between religions.

-Other spiritual leaders like the Dalai Lama and scientists like Stephen Hawking have called for efforts in unifying all the global powers to work towards fostering peaceful resolutions and collaboration for common goals to promote progress.
+Other spiritual leaders like the Dalai Lama and scientists like Stephen Hawking have called for efforts in unifying all the global powers to work towards fostering peace and collaboration for common goals to promote progress.

 Every country and sub-group within those nations have competing needs, and it would be challenging to align those needs with the common interests of a world government.
 Yet the intergovernmental organization, the United Nations (UN), since its inception in 1945, has had some success in addressing global problems and pooling resources to overcome those issue.